Identity Theft

 What is Identity Theft?

-Identity theft occurs when a person knowingly transfers or uses, without lawful authority, a means of identification of another person with the intent to commit or to aid or abet any unlawful activity (18 United States Code 1028 (a) (7)).
-It is one of the fastest growing segments of financial crime in America.
-According to a study by Javelin Strategy & Research, 42 million Americans were victims of identity theft in 2021, costing consumers $52 billion in total losses.
+Identity Theft is one of the fastest growing segments of financial crime in America.
+A study by Javelin Strategy & Research stated that 42 million Americans were victims of identity theft in 2021, costing consumers $52 billion in total losses.

 -